jdwhite48/groth-sahai-rs/README.md

  * Apache License v2.0 ([LICENSE-APACHE](LICENSE-APACHE))
  * MIT License ([LICENSE-MIT](LICENSE-MIT))

-Unless explicitly stated otherwise, any contribution submitted for inclusion in this library shall be dual-licensed as above (as defined in the Apache v2 License), without any additional terms or conditions.
+Unless explicitly stated otherwise, any contribution made to this library shall be dual-licensed as above (as defined in the Apache v2 License), without any additional terms or conditions.

 ## Authors